The Rise of Linux in Edge Computing and IoT

 3. Security concerns

-Decentralization is a common feature of edge computing systems, with a multitude of devices each having unique vulnerabilities.
-Regularly patching and updating these devices can be challenging, as well as difficult to track.
+Decentralization is a common feature of edge computing systems.
+Regularly patching and updating a spectrum of devices can be challenging and difficult to track.
 Organizations must be vigilant about maintaining the security integrity of edge computing systems.

 4. Integration complexity